QuirkyCort/tutorials/courses/120 IoTy/10 Introduction/20 First Program.md

 You should now know how to connect to your ESP32, write code, and download it to your device.

 The following chapters will cover more features of IoTy.
-You can read through them in order, or simply skip to the topic that interest you.
+You can read through them in order or simply skip to the topic that interest you.